 “What the Pennsylvania Gaming Control Board did at its public meeting of April 4, 2018, was to approve temporary regulations that enable a very open and competitive market for internet gaming while, at the same time, assuring transparency and accountability for the consumers.
 Under these temporary regulations, there is no limitation on the number of skins that a slot machine licensee may employ to deliver games, but every ‘skin’ that a casino offers must be branded in a manner that makes it clear that it is offered on behalf of the slot machine licensee consistent with language of the act.”

 No limits, except on branding

-That means, for example, Parx Casino, a PA casino license holder that had its online gambling license approved in August, could launch a dozen connected online casino sites or more, provided each one makes its connection to Parx Casino obvious through its branding.
+That means, for example, Parx Casino, a PA casino license holder that had its online gambling license approved in August 2018, could launch a dozen connected casino websites or more, provided each one makes an obvious connection to Parx Casino through its branding.

-It also means Philadelphia’s SugarHouse Casino, a PA casino license holder that also had its online gambling license approved in August, can launch its own casino website, and another branded with its name and that of fellow Rush Street Gaming property Rivers Casino.
+It also means Philadelphia’s SugarHouse Casino, a PA casino license holder that also had its online gambling license approved in August, can launch a casino website, and another branded with its name and that of fellow Rush Street Gaming property Rivers Casino.